gjsong-pku/gjsong-pku.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Welcome"
-excerpt: "About me"
+excerpt: "Welcome to Guojie Song's Website!"
 author_profile: true
 redirect_from:
   - /about/